LeviIsAwesome/Person-to-Project-Matching-System/README.md

 # Person to Project Matching System (PPMS)
 An Android app that aiming find desired coding partner by matching project.
 Like Tinder but for professionals ;)

-## Main Contributors:
-The project is from the course Software Engineering 1, and the original main contributors were (names in alphabetical order):
-**Adam Andritz, Buhle Mwanza, Levi Guo (me), Matthew Fogel, Tom, Wilson Zhang.**

 ## General Vision
 PPMS will be used to match projects looking for contributors with specific skillsets and qualifications with persons looking to contribute to a project.